Artist Profile Pt. II

 Jetan pieces are called "sandwich" molds, and are literally a sandwich

 of plaster, rubber, figure, rubber, and plaster, which allow for very complex

 and highly detailed castings.
 They must, however, be assembled and

-disassembled for each and every casting that is produced, which is very time-consuming.
+disassembled for each and every casting that is produced, which is very

-or you will suffer misalignments, excessive flash, incomplete
+with great care, or you will suffer misalignments, excessive flash, incomplete

 fills, and a myriad of other problems that lead to wasted material and

 time.
 I have had to learn how to make my own molds, because there

 was no one to teach me, the materials cost $l50 per gallon, and I make

-original figures for which there are no molds, and sometimes I really push the envelope.
+original figures for which there are no molds, and sometimes I really push

-sets of Jetan and Jetan-Sarang, I had tried several different methods
+several sets of Jetan and Jetan-Sarang, I had tried several different methods

 of coloration.
 The styrene resin-plastic from which the castings

 and may be finished with the same types of paints and glue and fillers.